fteem/how-to-write-minitest-extensions/manuscript/2-what-is-minitest.md

 ```

 By being very minimal and simple, Minitest is also super fast.
 And being fast
-makes it super extendable, because projects like Minitest, with simplicity in
+makes it super extensible, because projects like Minitest, with simplicity in
 mind are easy to read, understand and extend.
+Extensibility as a feature is the
+interest of this short e-book and is the topic of the next chapter, where we
+will see how Minitest achieves it's extensibility.